Measures to cope with the increasing number of operations

-The effects of climate change bring with them new challenges for disaster prevention and disaster management, to which civil protection must adapt.
-New requirements arise primarily from the expected increase in the frequency and intensity of extreme weather situations and weather conditions and their associated consequences.
+The effects of climate change bring new challenges for disaster preparedness and management to which civil protection must adapt.
+New requirements arise above all from the expected increase in the frequency and intensity of extreme weather and weather conditions and the associated consequences.

-Even under these circumstances, civil protection should be able to fulfil their tasks reliably.
+Even under these circumstances, civil protection should be able to reliably fulfil its tasks.
 This includes protecting the lives and health of citizens and preventing material damage in the event of disasters and serious emergencies.
-Another central concern is to ensure the availability of the so-called "critical infrastructures", which include energy and water supplies, transport and traffic, and telecommunications and information technology.
-Here, prevention is often the best protection and is the responsibility of the respective state and private actors.
+Another key concern is to ensure the availability of the so-called "critical infrastructures" (CRITIS), which include energy and water supply, transport and traffic as well as telecommunications and information technology.

-In addition, existing systems and measures can be further developed, for example, severe weather warning systems, special civil protection planning, training programs for dike wardens, early detection of forest fires and the use of special resources such as vehicles, equipment and materials.
-Equipment that is becoming increasingly necessary due to the changed climate conditions includes emergency drinking-water supplies, emergency power generators and fire departments with pumps and power generators.
+In addition, existing systems and measures can be further developed, for example severe weather warning systems, special disaster management planning, training programmes for dike defence, early detection of forest fires, and the use of special response resources such as vehicles, equipment and material.

-If critical infrastructures fail due to extreme weather events, this can also affect civil protection itself.
-Adaptation measures can help to ensure the operational capability in such a case.
-Not least, this includes a systematic overview of the own dependencies on critical infrastructure.
-This can be the basis for a comprehensive assessment of where problems could arise and in which areas emergency care is required.
-Based on this, measures ranging from technical solutions to emergency plans can be developed to ensure long-term operational capability.
+If extreme weather events cause critical infrastructure to fail, this can also affect civil protection itself.
+Adaptation measures can help to ensure operational capability in such a case.
+Last but not least, this includes a systematic overview of one's own dependencies on critical infrastructure.
+This can be the basis for a comprehensive assessment of where problems could arise and in which areas emergency supplies are needed.
+Based on this, measures ranging from technical solutions to emergency plans can be developed to ensure operational capability in the long term.